gardener/landscaper/docs/tutorials/03-simple-import.md

 The external file contains the template to render the deploy items.
 As the kubernetes manifest deployer is used to deploy the kubernetes object, one deploy item of type `landscaper.gardener.cloud/kubernetes-manifest` is defined.

-It contains all the 3 resources that are needed for the echo server deployment.<br>
+It contains all the 3 resources that are needed for the echo server deployment.
-The imported `ingressClass` is used in the ingress resource to define the class annotation: `kubernetes.io/ingress.class: "{{ .imports.ingressClass }}"`.<br>
+The imported `ingressClass` is used in the ingress resource to define the class annotation: `kubernetes.io/ingress.class: "{{ .imports.ingressClass }}"`.
 Also the http echo server oci image is taken from the component descriptor as external resource: `image: {{ index .cd.component.resources "echo-server-image" "access" "imageReference" }}`.

 *defaultDeployExecution.yaml*: